heuristisk/hkAlium/README.md

 # hkAlium - UICollectionView with different cell sizes

 ## What is it?
-This lib allows you to set cells with diferent heights on the same **UICollectionView vertical flow**.
+This lib allows you to set cells with different heights on the same **UICollectionView vertical flow**.
 See the picture below:

 ![Image 01](https://github.com/heuristisk/hkAlium/blob/master/sample/demo.png?raw=true)

 ## How it works?
-The vertical flow follow a logic presented below determined by the number of specified columns, independent of the cell sizes.
+The vertical flow follows a logic presented below determined by the number of specified columns, independent of the cell sizes.

 ![Image 01](https://github.com/heuristisk/hkAlium/blob/master/sample/how-it-works.png?raw=true)